Email FacebookTwitterMenu burgerClose thin

 Share

-A QTIP trust is similar to a marital trust, though it’s not identical.
-Marital trusts can also be used to hold assets belonging to a spouse who passes away but they lack some of the restrictions of QTIP trusts.
-When the creator or grantor of a QTIP trust dies, their assets are transferred into the trust.
-The trust assets would then provide income for the surviving spouse.
+While similar to a marital trust, a QTIP trust has distinct differences.
+Both types of trusts hold assets belonging to a deceased spouse, but QTIP trusts impose specific restrictions.
+When the grantor of a QTIP trust passes away, their assets are transferred into the trust, generating income for the surviving spouse.

 How a QTIP Trust Works